ericpaulsen/coder-oss/README.md

 Additionally, I recommend running the above binaries as system services, so they can be automatically started by the host upon boot.

-I chose to use Caddy because it [seamlessly sets up HTTPS](https://caddyserver.com/docs/automatic-https).
+I chose to use Caddy because it [seamlessly configures HTTPS](https://caddyserver.com/docs/automatic-https).
 I'm using it as a reverse proxy to route ingress traffic from my domain to `localhost:3000`, where Coder is running.

 ## Steps